uhasmicoda/MySeleniumNewRepo/New Text Document.md

 10 What is git bash

-Git Bash is a command-line tool that allows you to use Git commands in a Unix-like terminal on Windows.

-In simple terms, it provides a Linux-style command interface where you can run Git commands such as git init, git clone, git add, git commit, and many more.
+Git Bash is a command-line tool that allows you to use Git commands in a Unix-like terminal on Windows, In simple terms, it provides a Linux-style command interface where you can run Git commands such as git init, git clone, git add, git commit, and many more.
 It also supports basic Linux commands like ls, cd, and mkdir, which makes working with Git easier for Windows users.

 11 What is the process of branching in a release?